 And here's the bigger question: do they live and work them?

 Find out how your company's core values can play a vital role in the profitability and sustainability of your business:

 For most, the daily behaviors in the workplace create a disconnect between the actual company culture and its ideal values.
-Maybe your company says it values integrity, but you see your supervisors undercutting their directors or vice versa.
+Maybe your company says it values integrity, but you see your supervisors undercutting other employees or vice versa.
 Or perhaps your team promotes inclusiveness, but some colleagues are consistently left out or bullied.

 If someone told you what their values were but stopped behaving in a way to support them, wouldn't you question their credibility?
 The same goes for businesses.
 As values become less credible and less practiced, eventually the organization begins to passively support negative behaviors that undermine the values they sought to protect.

 From C-level executives to entry-level workers, your firm's values are nothing if not credible and respected by all levels.
 Having structures and dedication to hiring and firing based on these values helps to ensure that a growing workforce can sustain your culture.

 Some companies, most famously Zappos and Amazon, have created Pay to Quit programs that give new hires a financial benefit for quitting if they discover that they aren't happy with the job or culture.
 By no means are these companies pressuring new personnel to leave their jobs, but they give them an opportunity to evaluate the worth of staying with a company or job that they don't align with.

-- Start examining the state of your core values and culture.
+1) Start examining the state of your core values and culture.
 Look at your values first and determine if they are right for the culture that you want to create.

 It also gives your human resources department or recruiters a better frame of reference for what candidates to look for and what observations can lead to the letting go of an employee.